Key terms of our securitisation

 Here's a summary of the key financial terms that have an impact on the operating flexibility of Mitchells & Butlers plc.

 The ability to pay dividends out of the securitisation company (Mitchells & Butlers Retail Limited) is primarily governed by the ratio of free cashflow to debt service cover and the ratio of EBITDA to debt service cover (although other terms also impact on the ability to pay a dividend).
 These ratios must be at or above 1.3 times and 1.7 times respectively for dividends to be payable up from Mitchells & Butlers Retail Limited to Mitchells & Butlers plc.
-As at 24 September 2016, these ratios were at 1.4 times and 1.9 times respectively.
+For the year to 13 April 2019, these ratios were at 1.5 times and 1.8 times respectively.